Overview

 Zero Data Retention (ZDR)

-Zero Data Retention (ZDR) can be supported only if your organization already has the required ZDR approval path or completes the separate ZDR approval process.
-If your organization requires ZDR or another specific data-retention treatment, confirm that the exact workspace or API organization you plan to use is covered by those terms before your team starts the first workflow.
+Trusted Access provisioning does not automatically enable Zero Data Retention (ZDR).
+ZDR must be requested and provisioned separately for the exact organization.
+If your organization requires ZDR or another specific data-retention treatment, confirm that the organization you plan to use is covered by those terms before your team starts the first workflow.

 Operating boundaries